 While the airports represent a significant contribution to Houston and the surrounding communities' economies, the airport system functions as an enterprise fund and does not burden the local tax base to pay for operations, maintenance or capital improvements.
 The Houston Airport System accomplishes financial self-sufficiency by deriving income from fees, rentals, and other charges.
 Surpluses generated are reinvested into capital development and bond retirement.
-According to the most recent economic impact study, the three airports collectively contributed more than $27 billion to the local economy and were directly responsible for more than 230,000 jobs that generated $8.7 billion in employment earnings.
+According to the most recent economic impact study, the three airports collectively contributed more than $36.4 billion (2019) to the local economy and were directly responsible for more than 190,000 jobs.

 Human Trafficking Awareness